 The canals of Amsterdam colours orange and are packed with (party) boats.
-You will find the free market along the canals.
-Did you know that 20% of all Dutch people dig up their attic and display the finds on a rug so that others can buy them?
-It is never quiet on King’s Day in the capital, but that makes it so nice.
+You will find the flea markets along the canals and in the parks.
+Did you know that 20% of all Dutch people clean out their attic and display the finds on a rug so that others can buy them?
+It is never quiet during King’s Day in the capital, but that makes it so nice.
 In addition to the many boats, no fewer than 250,000 people visit Amsterdam by train.

 With so many people visiting Amsterdam by train it is a lot easier to spend the night in Amsterdam.
 Inntel Hotels Amsterdam Centre is located in between Amsterdam Central Station and Dam square a perfect base of operation!

 In Utrecht they love the flea market so much that it lasts for 24 hours!
 It starts at 18:00 o’clock on the 26th of April and ends at 18:00 o’clock on the 27th of April.
 People will be buying and selling their treasures and the bars and restaurants will be there to supply you with tasty food and drinks.

 If you’re going for the full King’s Day in Utrecht you’ll be too tired to return home.
 A night at Inntel Hotels Utrecht Centre will leave you well-rested.